nethen-ui/CS-Made-Easy-Textbook/README.md

 ## What We Are Currently Teaching

-We are currently running a course based on a modified version of **CS50P** — Harvard's Introduction to Programming with Python — using this textbook as the primary learning material.
-We adapted the CS50P curriculum to fit a high school context and built our own textbook to support the way we teach it.
+We are currently running a course based on using this textbook as the primary learning material.
+We buit this curriculum to fit a high school context and built our own textbook to support the way we teach it.

 Whether we expand the course further will depend on what we learn from this current run.